-Please remember that separation anxiety’s perfectly normal — and from a developmental standpoint, it’s actually a good sign!
+Please remember that separation anxiety’s perfectly normal.
+From a developmental standpoint, it’s actually a good sign!
 Yes I hear you……but you’re not getting any sleep and your little one is tired only making things worse.

-- Develop a good bedtime routine.
-Create a soothing bedtime routine for your baby or toddler.
+- Develop a good, soothing bedtime routine for your baby or toddler.
 This will help them relax before bed; it will also provide the kind of consistency and predictability that they need to feel safe.

-- Try and put on your best happy calm face.
-When you put on a worried and anxious face, or when you cry along with your child, you simply reaffirm to your little one that bedtime is, in fact, terrifying, and that they have every reason to be afraid.
-Instead, work to keep things light and calm at bedtime and nap time.
+- Try and put on your best happy/calm face.
+When you put on a worried and anxious face, or when you cry along with your child, you simply reaffirm to your little one that bedtime is, in fact, terrifying and that they have every reason to be afraid.
+Work to keep things light and calm at bedtime and nap time.
 If you seem relaxed and confident, it’ll help your baby or toddler feel that way, too.

 - Don’t try to sneak away.
 It may seem easier to simply wait until your baby or toddler is drowsy or distracted and then slip away.
 But in the long run, it just makes things worse.
 It adds to your child’s fear and uncertainty, because they’ve learned that if they so much as look the other way, you might literally vanish.
 Instead, say good-bye (lovingly and firmly) and then let your child see you walk out the door.